Texas Foster Family Association By-laws & Constitution

 SECTION 2

-QUALIFICATIONS: Each officer of the ASSOCIATION must be an individual member, in good standing, of this State ASSOCIATION and must be
+QUALIFICATIONS: Each officer of the ASSOCIATION must be an individual member, in good standing, of this ASSOCIATION and must be

-Candidate for the office of President must have served a minimum of one (1) term as a member of the Full Board.
+A candidate for the office of President must have served a minimum of one (1) term as a member of the Full Board.

 SECTION 3